How Many Pennies Are in $100 Easy Explanation

 Why the Penny Still Exists Even Though Many Want It Gone

 Countries like Canada and Australia have eliminated their smallest coins, but the U.S. still holds onto the penny.
-One big reason is tradition—people are used to pennies, and they feature Abraham Lincoln, one of the most respected figures in American history.
+One big reason is tradition.
+Pennies feature Abraham Lincoln, one of the most respected figures in American history.
 Businesses also rely on prices ending in .99 cents, making the penny necessary in everyday transactions.

 Making pennies costs more than they’re worth.
-In 2023, the U.S. Mint spent about 3.07 cents to produce a single penny, meaning the government lost money on everyone made.
+In 2025, the U.S. Mint spent about 3.07 cents to produce a single penny, meaning the government lost money on every penny made.
 Some experts estimate that getting rid of them could save taxpayers around $100 million yearly.
 On top of that, pennies slow down cash transactions, making it harder for businesses to move customers through checkout lines quickly.

 Jason Butler is the owner of My Money Chronicles, a website where he discusses personal finance, side hustles, travel, and more.
 Jason is from Atlanta, Georgia.
 He graduated from Savannah State University with his BA in Marketing.
 Jason has been featured in Forbes, Discover, and Investopedia.